 Once you've calculated what is the best angle for your solar panels, you've got a few options for how to acheive it.

-- A better option for static panels is to get frames that are manually adjustable, so you can raise the angle during winter and lower it during summer.
+A better option for static panels is to get solar panel frames that are adjustable, so you can raise the angle during winter and lower it during summer.

 Solar tracker systems are a more expensive but effective option for ensuring your solar panels have the best angle all day long, every day of the year.
 Solar trackers constantly change the tilt of your panels to face the sun and follow it through the day.

-Installing solar on your roof is useful as not only does it take advantage of unused space, you also make use of the roof’s pitch to acheive an optimal angle.
+Installing solar on your roof is useful as not only does it take advantage of unused space, but you can also make use of the roof's pitch to achieve an optimal angle.
 Panels can be directly installed to the roof, or spacers can be used to adjust the angle.

 For ground mounted panels, installation at the correct angle will yield around a 15% increase against panels installed flat .